wcota/covid19br/README.md

 [Creative Commons Atribuição-CompartilhaIgual 4.0 Internacional (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/deed.pt_BR)

 # (en) Number of confirmed cases of COVID-19 in Brazil

+When cloning it is highly recommended to use a depth of just 1 commit, as there are several daily updates, with `git clone --depth 1`.

 Confirmed cases and deaths by day, using official information given by [Ministério da Saúde](https://covid.saude.gov.br/), data at the municipal level by [Brasil.IO](https://brasil.io/dataset/covid19/caso) and recovered and tests data from [Giscard](http://www.giscard.com.br/coronavirus/).